tartley/tartley.github.io/posts/keyboard-coolermaster-ck530s-missing-manual.md

 <br />

-Modes marked "reactive" react to keypresses.
+Modes marked "reactive" react to key-presses.
 Mostly this lights up a pattern around the pressed key.
 In the case of "snake", you can play using the arrow keys.